aymane-omari/fpdsScraper/README.md

 ### `scrape_data_fpds(url)`

-This function is the heart of the operation!
-It seamlessly scrapes data from every page of the specified FPDS URL, providing a comprehensive data frame that covers the entire spectrum of contracts. 🚚
+This function scrapes data from every page of the specified FPDS URL.

 #### Parameters
 - `url`: The URL from which to scrape data.